nathan-barry/nathan.rs/content/posts/calculus.md

 for all values of x in some interval.

 When we are asked to *solve* a differential equation, we are expected to find all possible solutions of the equation.
 For instance, let us look at the new differential equation $y^\prime=x^3$.
-We know that the solution the differential equation is given by $y=\frac{x^4}4+C$ where C is an arbitrary constant.
+We know that the solution to the differential equation is given by $y=\frac{x^4}4+C$ where C is an arbitrary constant.
 This is known as the *general solution.*

 In general, solving a differential equation is not an easy matter as there is no systematic technique that allows us to solve all differential equations.